Would You Want to Watch Your Facebook Ad? How to Make Your Video Stand Out

 Before you read any further, know that you’ve been duped.
 There is no top ten list in this article.
 The “X things about Y” format is a popular choice for click-hungry bloggers looking to get a quick wick in the web—it’s a predefined article structure that can be rapidly assembled and produces a piece that readers can easily consume.
 It’s perfect for the current state of the web where attention spans continue to dwindle.
 The chief purveyor of this editorial style is Buzzfeed, and there’s nothing wrong with that.
 They know what their audience wants and they provide it, churning out posts such as “The 33 Most Important Cuddling Positions” and “11 Tasty Flags Made Out of Food” day after day.
 Our issue is with Buzzfeed’s so-called native advertising.
-Buzzfeed offers a content marketing solution that slaps a brand name onto one of these aforementioned top X tenlists.
+Buzzfeed offers a content marketing solution that slaps a brand name onto one of these aforementioned top X lists.
 For example:

 Article title: 10 Beautiful Places In The World That Actually Exist